 Shropshire Lass (1968)

 This is another once flowering rose, being an Alba cross.
 It has large but delicate semi double creamy white flowers.
 A glorious show in early summer.
 It can tolerate shade better than most of the other David Austins.
-Can be grown as a climber or can scramble through shrubs in a border. sold out
+Can be grown as a climber or can scramble through shrubs in a border. available soon

 This is a tall elegant shrub with beautiful semi double chalice shaped flowers in peach to cream shades. sold out